Table of Contents

 Dashboard and reporting

-The reporting tool is essential in showcasing daily rates, occupancy levels, seasonal trends.
+The reporting tool is essential in showcasing daily rates, occupancy levels, and seasonal trends.
 Many accounting solutions come with pre-built, industry-standard report templates that offer greater flexibility for accountants to quickly dive into details that matter to all key stakeholders.

-Dashboards are where critical performance metrics and financial information are visualised and displayed based upon each viewer's role and responsibilities.
+Dashboards are where critical performance metrics and financial information are visualised and displayed based on each viewer's role and responsibilities.
 The visualisations on dashboards allow managers to acquire fast answers at just a glance.

 Automated data integration and consolidation